APNewsBreak: Woman tells police Steve Wynn raped her in ’70s

 The Associated Press on Tuesday obtained copies of police reports recently filed by the two women about allegations dating to the 1970s.
 Police in Las Vegas revealed earlier this month that they had taken the statements after a news report in January revealed sexual misconduct allegations against the billionaire.

-Wynn has vehemently denied the misconduct accusations and attributed them to a campaign led by his ex-wife, whose attorney has denied that she instigated the report by the Wall Street Journal.
+The allegations are the latest leveled against Wynn by women.
+He resigned as chairman and CEO of Wynn Resorts on Feb.
+6, less than two weeks after the Wall Street Journal reported that a number of women said he harassed or assaulted them and that one case led to a $7.5 million settlement.

-One police report shows a woman told officers that Wynn raped her at least three times around 1973 and 1974 at her Chicago apartment.
-She reported she got pregnant and gave birth to a girl in a gas station bathroom.
+Wynn has vehemently denied the misconduct accusations the newspaper reported and he attributed them to a campaign led by his ex-wife, whose attorney has denied that she instigated the Jan.
+26 news story.

 Most Read Stories